 RTF varieties from Barenbrug produce 20 times more rhizomes per variety than other so-called “Rhizomatous Tall Fescue” varieties.

 The average length of rhizomes in Barenbrug RTF varieties increases as the plant matures, thus increasing the spread of the plant.

-The Turf Blue® is a blend of exceptional Kentucky bluegrass varieties that is formulated for a rapid establishment with exceptional turf quality and turf density.
+The Turf Blue Pro® is a blend of exceptional Kentucky bluegrass varieties, including the new variety, Barserati.
+This new blend is formulated for a rapid establishment with exceptional turf quality and turf density that provides early competition against weeds.
 Kentucky bluegrass is a perennial sod-forming grass that spreads by strong rhizomes and seeds.
 This means it is a tightly-knit turf that has side lateral growth capability, can fill in gaps, which also means it has the ability to mend itself when damaged.
 The nature of this blend makes an extremely dense and fine textured turf that actively fills in and stays thick.
-Available in seed only.
+Currently available in seed only.
+Sod available Fall 2018.

 Beautiful green color

 Thin blades that create a dense, thick lawn that is soft to the touch

 Ability to rapidly repair itself and fill in gaps